 – Control the movement of the body.

-- They allow for movement of bones and joints.
+– They allow for the movement of bones and joints.

-- Most are voluntary movement – This means that conscious thought moves the muscles
+– Most muscles of this class involve a voluntary movement – This means that conscious thought moves the muscles

 2.)
 Cardiac muscles